davidpots/playsongnotes/backlog.md

     Let It Go                   XXX
     Light On •                  XXX
     Lookin' Out My Backdoor     XXXX
-    Maybe It's Time •           XXXXXX
     Remember Me •               XXXXX
     Running Down a Dream        XXXXXX
     Say It Ain't So             XXXX
     Surf Rider                  XXXXX
-    Total Eclipse of the Heart  XXXXXX
     We Are the Champions •      XXXXXX
     When the Man Comes Around   XXXXXX
     Where Rainbows Never Die    XXXX